Glamping ECO style!

 It happens all the time… families haul in cases of bottled water to their campsites.
 Just don't do it.
 It's easy to eliminate the unnecessary trash plastic waste creates, which dramatically lowers your carbon footprint and protects our oceans, rivers, lakes and streams.

-Instead, bring a reusable Klean Kanteen water bottle, fill a large container, like the elegant and non-toxic Stainless Steel Fustis Beverage Dispenser, and refill your water bottles.
+Instead, fill a wide mouth (easy to fill and clean!) made from stainless steel with tap water at home and use it to refill smaller containers during your excursion.
 If you’ve got a clean water source like a stream or a lake nearby, a backpacking water filter (we love no-pump gravity filters) is a great way to resupply.